-The materials libraries allow designers to manage their own libraries of board materials.
-Libraries may be created and materials added.
+The materials libraries are collections of the materials used in the process of designing stackups.
+Users can create and manage their own libraries of board materials or use libraries pre-built and provided by material suppliers.
+Using pre-built libraries can ensure accuracy and save considerable time during stackup design.
+Speedstack allows libraries to be created and materials added.
 Up to date libraries of materials may be downloaded from the Polar Online Material Library.
 Click the Materials Library button to display the Materials Library window.